SWIFTSIM/HBT-HERONS/docs/running/parameter_file.md

 !!! warning

-    File formats that are not based on `Swift` outputs have not been explicitly tested using HBT-HERONS.
-Compatibility with alternative formats are based on what was implemented at the time of forking from HBT+.
+    File formats that are not based on Swift outputs have not been explicitly tested using HBT-HERONS.
+Compatibility with alternative formats are there based on what was implemented at the time of forking HBT+.
 We do not expect the changes that HBT-HERONS makes will affect I/O significantly, but tread carefully.

 These options specify the format of the simulation particle and FoF group data.
 It also determines whether additional information for the particles bound to a subhalo is saved.